 Although there isn’t a Hotel California, the image on the cover is an actual hotel.
 The Beverly Hills Hotel is one of the three hotels shortlisted for the cover.

-All such details added into making the song the sensation it is now loved and adored by many.
+All such details added to making the song the sensation it is now loved and adored by many.
 Hotel California is a song that is never going out of style.

 9. Smells Like Teen Spirit by Nirvana